 One contentious example is religion.
-An obvious candidate role of religion is to promote prosocial behaviour, but the evidence for this has been controversial and inconclusive.
-In a series of studies using both field and lab work, Nowak and colleagues tested the hypothesis that religion promotes cooperation (Everett, Haque, & Rand, 2016; David G. Rand, Dreber, et al., 2014).
+An obvious candidate role of religion is to promote prosocial behavior, but the evidence for this has been controversial and inconclusive.
+In a series of studies using both field and lab work, Nowak and colleagues tested the hypothesis that religion promotes cooperation (Everett, Haque, & Rand, 2016; Rand et al., 2014).

-First they conducted a correlational study in a Christian church.
+First, they conducted a correlational study in a Christian church.
 Participants (who had just attended a church service) were given a Christian passage about charitable giving to read.
 Afterwards, they were asked to rate, on a scale of 1-7, how much they connected to the passage.
-Finally, they played a Prisoner's Dilemma game.
+Finally, they played a prisoner's dilemma game.
 Rand et al. found a correlation between how much an individual connected to the religious passage and whether they cooperated in the prisoner's dilemma.
 They interpreted this to mean that religion may act as a prime for prosociality.

 Second, they carried out a similar study online, allowing individuals to read religious passages and then play a prisoner's dilemma game.
-Here, they found that while Christian individuals were more cooperative after reading Christian passages, similar Hindu and secular passages had no effect on Christians, and that none of the passages had an effect on non-Christians (David G. Rand, Dreber, et al., 2014).
-Together, these studies suggest that while religion may act to increase pro-sociality, the selectivity of it is nuanced and not yet fully understood.
+Here, they found that while Christian individuals were more cooperative after reading Christian passages, similar Hindu and secular passages had no effect on Christians, and that none of the passages had an effect on non-Christians (Rand et al., 2014).
+Together, these studies suggest that while religion may act to increase prosociality, the selectivity of it is nuanced and not yet fully understood.

-In a follow up study, Nowak and colleagues looked at the role of religion in making donations to others (Everett et al., 2016).
+In a follow-up study, Nowak and colleagues looked at the role of religion in making donations to others (Everett et al., 2016).
 Participants played an online game in which they had the opportunity to donate some portion of money given to them to another player whose religion was displayed during the game.
-Everett et al. found that those players who stated that religion was very central to their lives were more likely to donate, regardless of whether recipient was religious or atheistic.
-This lends further support to the idea that religion may act as a prime for pro-social behaviour.
+Everett et al. found that those players who stated that religion was very central to their lives were more likely to donate, whether the recipient was religious or atheistic.
+This lends further support to the idea that religion may act as a prime for prosocial behavior.